 You’re not saying they should be thrown into bondage.
 God certainly wouldn’t want that.
 And slavery makes it harder for everyone, what with the plantation owners grabbing all the land and keeping it from everyone else.
 But what else can you do?
 Send ‘em back to Africa, maybe — can’t expect them to adapt to life here, so let ‘em go home.
 They’ve got Liberia just sitting there if they want to go.
 You can’t imagine it’s much worse than what they’re doing here, just lazing around, hoping to find work, getting people all worked up.

 You try to push these thoughts from your mind, but it’s too late.
 Seeing those Negroes in front of the factory has got you to thinking again, about what’s going on in the great world outside Lowell.
-The nation is on the brink of war.
-The Southern states had announced their secession, and Lincoln is showing no signs of backing down.
+The nation is on the brink of Civil War.
+The Southern Confederate states of America had announced their secession, and Abraham Lincoln is showing no signs of backing down.

-That’s what those stubborn Southerners don’t see.
+That’s what those stubborn Southern Confederate states don’t see.
 The country can’t just keep planting cotton and shipping it overseas with no tariffs.
 What happens when the land goes bad?
 Or people start to prefer wool?
 America has got to move forward!
 If slavery is allowed in the new territories, it will just be more of the same.

 As you continue to the factory, you see the man who sells the newspaper standing in the front entrance, as he does everyday.
 You reach into your pocket for the penny to pay him, grab the paper, and head in for a day’s work.